Parallel Point-to-Point Shortest Paths and Batch Queries: Related Work

 \section{Related Work}

 \myparagraph{Existing Parallel Algorithms for \bids{} and Batch PPSP.} Although \bids{} is shown to be effective in accelerating sequential PPSP queries, we are unaware of any fully parallelized \bids{} algorithm throughout the query phase.
-Some existing work~\cite{rios2011pnba,vaira2011parallel} can only parallelize bidirectional Dijkstra with two threads, one for the forward search and one for the backward search.
+Some existing works~\cite{rios2011pnba,vaira2011parallel} parallelize bidirectional Dijkstra with two threads, one for the forward search and one for the backward search, which naturally does not scale to more than two threads.
 PnP~\cite{xu2019pnp} uses bidirectional searches in preprocessing to predict the more efficient direction (from either the source or the target) to perform the search.
 Once predicted, it continues the search in only one direction, either forward or backward.

 There have also been studies on batch PPSP queries~\cite{knopp2007computing,geisberger2010engineering,mazloumi2019multilyra}.
 Some of them~\cite{knopp2007computing,geisberger2010engineering} support only a specific type of query, such as SSMT or subset APSP, and do not generalize to arbitrary batches.
 Multilyra~\cite{mazloumi2019multilyra} studies batch PPSP queries in the distributed system setting, with the goal of processing a batch of queries at a time and thus amortizing the communication cost.
 However, it does not consider the connections between the given queries.